 Twelve Months

-By their first birthday, a child’s ability to see is nearly as clear as an adult’s.
-They can spot very small objects, recognize familiar people from across a room, and have good depth perception for crawling and walking.
+By twelve months of age, children are able to see almost as clearly as adults.
+At this stage, they can spot very small objects, recognize familiar people from across a room, and have good depth perception for crawling and walking.

 Signs of Healthy Visual Development

 How can you tell if your baby’s vision is developing properly?
-Look for these signs:
+Parents should observe your baby’s eyes for these signs:

 Potential Vision Problems to Watch For

-While most babies develop normal vision, it’s important to know the signs that might indicate eye and vision problems:
+While most babies develop normal vision, it’s important to know the signs that might indicate eye and vision problems in infants and children:

 Supporting Your Baby’s Visual Development